 Winter, a time that many New Jersey residents enjoy, can be quite devastating to our vehicles and our bodies.
-When it snows and sleets, the chance for accidents and injury rise dramatically.
-Winter weather also causes schools in our area to close, keeping everyone safe from traveling in the inclement conditions.
+When it snows and sleets, the chance for accidents and injury rises dramatically.
+Winter weather also causes schools in our area to close, keeping everyone safe from traveling in inclement conditions.

 What if your child’s school doesn’t close for the day despite the weather causing treacherous roads?
 What if the bus that picks up your child gets into an accident because of the weather?
 Let’s explain bus accidents in New Jersey.